typo3gov/masterconfig/README.md

-# theme_bootstrap_gov
+# Master-BLE
-TYPO3 Theme based on the theme bootstrap package.
-Optimized for governmental use.
+TYPO3 Master-Configuration for BLE-Websites